awesomerank/awesomerank.github.io/lists/chentsulin/awesome-graphql.md

 * [GraphQL Faker ★416](https://github.com/APIs-guru/graphql-faker) - 🎲 Mock or extend your GraphQL API with faked data.
 No coding required.
 * [ts-graphql-plugin ★140](https://github.com/Quramy/ts-graphql-plugin) - A language service plugin complete and validate GraphQL query in TypeScript template strings.
 * [Apollo Launchpad](https://launchpad.graphql.com/) - Like JSFiddle for GraphQL server code, write and deploy a GraphQL API directly from your browser.
 * [Apollo Tracing ★52](https://github.com/apollographql/apollo-tracing) - GraphQL extension that enables you to easily get resolver-level performance information as part of a GraphQL response.
-* [Altair GraphQL Client ★61](https://github.com/imolorhe/altair) - An sleek graphQL client app for querying GraphQL servers, like Postman for graphQL.
-It also comes as a chrome extension.
+* [Altair GraphQL Client ★61](https://github.com/imolorhe/altair) - A graphQL API client for GraphQL (like Postman for graphQL) with chrome and firefox extensions as well as desktop apps for all platforms.
 * [Apollo Storybook Decorator ★63](https://github.com/abhiaiyer91/apollo-storybook-decorator) - Wrap your React Storybook stories with Apollo Client, provide mocks for isolated UI testing with GraphQL
 * [GraphQL Metrics ★3](https://github.com/Workpop/graphql-metrics) - instrument GraphQL resolvers, logging response times and statuses (if there was an error or not) to the console as well as to InfluxDB.
 * [GraphQL Rover ★72](https://github.com/Brbb/graphql-rover) - GraphQL schema interactive navigation, rearrange nodes, search and explore types and fields.